 - Work with a librarian to design a one-stop shop for all the relevant online readings, databases and research resources for your course.

-- Information Skills Self-Assessment Quiz
+- Research and Library Skills Self-Assessment Quiz

 - Research Skills Tutorial

 - Assign specific modules of this text- and video-based, self-paced course covering all aspects of the research process (includes quizzes and a research portfolio).

 - Students have fun and become familiar with using the library and doing academic-level research

 - Both faculty and students can find resources on the Academic Integrity website.

 - Getting Started with Research: Opposing Viewpoints in Context